Is European Myopia Towards Russia Damaging Its Ability To Recover Its Economies?

 In a word: Isolation.
 In fact, this is exactly the term that the West – including Europe – uses to describe Russia’s position in global affairs.
 Yet this itself is a falsehood.
 While the much repeated, claim that 143 members of the 195 United Nations members voted negatively towards the initial reaction to Russia’s conflict – termed an invasion – of Ukraine, that was at the very beginning of the conflict, when Western diplomatic and media exposure condemning it were at their zenith.
 That vote, crucially, did not call for action.

 Two years on, and the situation has changed.
-There is now a greater and more in-depth understanding of the reasons for the conflict, and more cause for non-Western countries to be cautious about supporting it.
+There is now a greater and more in-depth understanding of the reasons for the conflict, and more cause for non-Western countries to be cautious about supporting the Western perspective.
 Crucially, this now falls into distinct, and separate camps in Western mindsets: economies resisting Western pressure are in thrall to Russian energy and therefore not capable of rational decisions, are driven by a reliance on Russian weapons exports, or are politically suspect.
-As at now, just the United States, most (but not all) of the European Union, the United Kingdom, Australia, New Zealand, together with limited assistance from Japan and South Korea are supportive of sanctions, it leaves a rather more sizeable group of non-Western countries who are not.
+As at now, just the United States, most (but not all) of the European Union, the United Kingdom, Australia, New Zealand, together with limited assistance from Japan and South Korea are supportive of sanctions leaving, a rather more sizeable group – 75% – of non-Western countries who are not.

 Systemic Differences